 |10:50 - 11:10|

 Kiko Fernandez-ReyesUppsala University, Einar Broch JohnsenUniversity of Oslo, Dave ClarkeUppsala Univ.
 Sweden and KU Leuvern, Ludovic HenrioCNRS, Tobias WrigstadUppsala UniversityDOI Media Attached

 |11:10 - 11:30|

 Towards Language-Parametric Semantic Editor Services based on Declarative Type System Specifications

-Daniel PelsmaekerDelft University of Technology, Netherlands, Hendrik van AntwerpenTU Delft, Eelco VisserDelft University of TechnologyDOI Media Attached
+Daniel A. A. PelsmaekerDelft University of Technology, Netherlands, Hendrik van AntwerpenTU Delft, Eelco VisserDelft University of TechnologyDOI Media Attached

 |11:30 - 11:50|